eLearning-TUDarmstadt/moodle-tool_cleanupusers/README.md

         - when viewing the page of the user he/she cannot be identified

 ## Delete User
 Moodle provides a `delete_user()` function.
-However when the user is processed after the function was executed, the user is not longer flagged as deleted.
+However, when the user is processed after the function was executed, the user is no longer flagged as deleted.
-In the plugin firstly the username is hashed.
+In the plugin, firstly the username is hashed.
 In case the hashed value already exist the username and the hashed username are hashed again.

 Afterwards the moodle `delete_user()` function is executed with the following functions:
 - replaces the username with the e-mail address and a timestamp and replaces the email address